2lach/2lach/README.md

 ## Greetings pilgrim 👋

-- :sparkles: I'am a Web developer with dev-opsy/sysadmin tendencies.
+- :sparkles: I'am a Web developer with DevOps tendencies.

 - 🏠 Based in Stockholm, Sweden.
 - :briefcase: Working as "Lead application developer"